Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

 Traffic -> Squeeze Page -> Bridge Page/Thank You Page -> Affiliate Offer

-You’ll need this type of funnel and a 3rd-party email autoresponder like Getresponse, to put all the pieces together for an affiliate marketing funnel (unless you’re getting the plan that includes Mailing Boss or Actionetics).
+You’ll need this type of funnel and a 3rd-party email service provider like Getresponse, to put all the pieces together for an affiliate marketing funnel (unless you’re getting the plan that includes Mailing Boss or Actionetics).

 Either of these tools can get this job done.
 It’s just a matter of which page builder you prefer most (recall the Ease of Use section above) and the pricing.

-If you’re looking to promote Clickfunnels or Builderall as an affiliate, there are fundamental differences:
+If you’re looking to make money promoting Clickfunnels or Builderall as an affiliate, there are fundamental differences:

 - Clickfunnel’s affiliate program is free to join and is your traditional recurring affiliate program.